boltlabs-inc/zkchannels-spec/tezos/merchant-database.md

      mutual close.
 If the merchant knows the identity of the customer, they may wish to take some sort of (possibly punitive) action.
-   - _If the returned list contains only locks (without any corresponding secrets)_, this means there is an on-chain customer close transaction on the most recent channel state at the time of the mutual close session.
+   - _If the returned list contains only locks (without any corresponding secrets)_, this means there is an on chain customer close transaction on the most recent channel state at the time of the mutual close session.
      In this case, the merchant aborts the mutual close session as specified.